jac-oblong/JML/assembler/pic16f873a/README.md

 The following constants are defined by default: `W`(working register/accumulator), `PC` (program counter), `TO` (time-out bit), `PD` (power-down bit).
 They can be overwritten.

+#### Commments
+Semicolons are used to comment the rest of the line.
+Example: `addlw 0x08 ; add 0x08 to accumulator register`

 #### Other
 `.org` can be used to specify where in memory the machine code should be placed.